TheRealBetaScripts/Door-Ding/README.md

-🚪💥 **Beta Scripts - The Home of FiveM Scripts**
+🚪💥 **Beta Scripts - The Home of Beta Scripts**
 Discover and discuss innovative scripts like *Door Ding* and more.
-Join our community of server owners and developers today:
+Join our community today:
 👉 [Join Beta Scripts on Discord](https://discord.gg/D36ZXnKr2H)

 # 🚪 Door Ding - Interactive Delivery System 📦